Rocket.Chat Air-Gapped Deployment with Docker

 You can verify the downloaded images by running docker images.

-3. Tag images for your private registry:
+2. Tag the images for your private registry:

 docker tag $image <registry_ip_address>:5000/$image